awwright/magnode/doc/en/design/server.md

 	3. Set the “Vary” response-header based on the headers used to select a representation
 3. If necessary, format _resource_ into the requested variant
 4. If the If-None-Match or If-Unmodified-Since request-headers match against the resource, return 304 (Not Modified).
+5. If a HEAD request, return 200 (OK) with a blank entity body
-5. Apply Range and If-Range request-header semantics as necessary, return 206 (Partial Content) or 416 (Requested Range Not Satisfiable) as appropriate
+6. Else apply Range and If-Range request-header semantics as necessary, return 206 (Partial Content) or 416 (Requested Range Not Satisfiable) as appropriate
-6. If a HEAD request, return a blank entity-body, else return _resource_ in the entity-body
+7. Else return 200 (OK) with _resource_

 HTTP requests are atomic, which means the GET request must operate on a snapshot of the data at one point in time, which can be achieved by designing your data store to work in atomic transactions, or failing that, the PUT request must lock out GET requests while the transaction is active.